 It must evidence originality and independent thinking, appropriate form and organization, and a rationale.
 It must be described and summarized in a written abstract that includes the project’s significance, objectives, methodology, and a conclusion or recommendation.

 Projects that do not meet these criteria will be returned to the student with a letter (copied to the nominating faculty member) detailing the reasons for the project’s return.
 This return procedure is consistent with that used for the return of theses.

 Faculty and students who wish to have a project eligible for digitized collection must process through electronic submission and review as detailed on the DTO web site.
 Students must first complete Step 1 of the electronic submission and review process.
 Faculty must then attest that the nominated project meets required standards of scholarship, format, and style of the university and the student’s program.
 This is achieved through completing Step 2 of the electronic submission and review process.

 Students may submit an endorsed project up to one week prior to the final day of instruction of their graduation term (e.g, first week of May for Spring graduation, first week of December for Fall graduation).

 Sample Project Layout

-The following presents a framework for projects that will be shelved in the Madden Library.
 The outline below is offered as a general guideline only.
 Students should always consult their graduate program coordinator for additional regulations and policies.

 University Graduate Committee